 I also add 1 drop of oregano essential oil per gallon of water to keep their immune systems strong.

 4. Provide feed

-I recommend a non-GMO feed from a reputable source like Highland Naturals and I feed my chicks as much as they will eat.
+I recommend a non-GMO feed from a reputable source (we use Dawsons Gap) and I feed my chicks as much as they will eat.
 Make sure the feeding trough doesn’t allow the chicks enough room to sit in it and soil the feed.

 5. Keep them warm